lweitkamp/Reproducibility_GAE/blogpost.md

 ## Results and Analysis

 To determine which setup works best, we first combine the results of all the seeds, sorted by return type, $n$ used in $n$-steps and learning rate.
 We then calculate the mean over the rewards, and use this to determine which the best setup per return type.
+The results can be found in [Table 1](#best_lr).

 |                                      | $n = 1$      | $n = 10$ | $n = 20$ | $n = 30$ | $n = 40$ | $n = 50$   | $n = 100$              | $n = 150$  | $n = 200$ |
 | ------------------------------------ | ------------ | -------- | -------- | -------- | -------- | ---------- | ---------------------- | ---------- | --------- |